FaridFarahmandf/store/README.md

 # Store Example
-##### This project for my React class
+##### This is a project for my React course
-> in this project I'll try to use:
+> in this project I try to use:
-* Class base component , Function base component moreover dependencies that I use:
+* Class base component , Function base component :
     * HOC
     * Hook
     * redux (useSelector , useDispatch)